FloValence/brackets-ImageToData/README.md

 Even works with local paths.

-With ImageToData installed, simply Alt-Shift-G, type in the full URL and ImageToData will convert the image to data for you, copy the data insert it as image source url and you're good to go !
+With ImageToData installed, simply Alt-Shift-G, type in the full URL or select a local image and ImageToData will convert the image to data for you, copy the data insert it as image source url and you're good to go !

 **All images will be converted into png data URLs**